hershd23/buzzdb-docs/docs/labs/tools.rst

 info threads
-    List all threads (i.e., CPUs), including their state (active or halted) and what function they are in.
+    List all threads (i.e., CPUs), including their state (active or halted) and what function they are in. info sources
+    Lists source files mentioned in the loaded symbols

 See the `GDB manual <http://sourceware.org/gdb/current/onlinedocs/gdb/>`__ for a detailed guide.